Thirteen Buddhas

-The Thirteen Buddhas (十三仏, Jūsanbutsu) is a Japanese grouping of Buddhist deities, particularly in the Shingon sect of Buddhism.
-The deities are, in fact, not only Buddhas, but include bodhisattvas and Wisdom Kings.
+The Thirteen Buddhas (十三仏, Jūsanbutsu) is a Japanese grouping of Buddhist deities, particularly in the Shingon and Tendai sects of Buddhism.
+The deities are, in fact, not only Buddhas, but also include bodhisattvas.
 In Shingon services, lay followers recite a devotional mantra to each figure, though in Shingon practice, disciples will typically devote themselves to only one, depending on what the teacher assigns.
-Thus the chanting of the mantras of the Thirteen Buddhas are merely the basic practice of laypeople.
+The chanting of the mantras of the Thirteen Buddhas is a basic practice followed by Shingon and Tendai lay followers.
+They are also important in funeral and apotropaic / protective rituals.

 Funeral rituals

 The Thirteen Buddhas are also an important part of a traditional Japanese Buddhist funeral service, with each deity having a corresponding memorial service for the deceased.
-The thirteen in Japanese and Sanskrit and the corresponding date of their service after the death are:
+The names of the thirteen figures are given below in Japanese and Sanskrit and the corresponding date of their service after the death: